How to Properly Paint Kitchen Cabinets

 Painting cabinets has become a very popular way to spice up a dreary outdated kitchen.
-Certainly much less expensive than installing new cabinets, and it’s a project that most DIY’ers can tackle.
+Knowing how to paint kitchen cabinets is a skill all homeowners should know!
+Certainly much less expensive than installing new cabinets, and it’s a project that most DIY’ers can tackle that can have significant ROI as it’s all sweat equity.
 Remodeling or updating your kitchen is one of the best ways to add value to your property, especially if you are thinking about selling your home.

 Remove and Label Your Doors and Drawer fronts!